-(i) Investment securities classified as FVTPL and FVTOCI are measured at fair value by reference to quoted market prices when available re last bid, ask and trade prices.
+(i) Investment securities classified as FVTPL and FVTOCI are measured at fair value by reference to quoted market prices when available.
 If quoted market prices are not available, then fair values are estimated on the basis of pricing models or discounted cash flows or other recognized valuation techniques.